kedarkekan/kong-oidc/README.md

 The introspection functionality adds capability for already authenticated users and/or applications that already possess access token to go through kong.
 The actual token verification is then done by Resource Server.

+## Compatibility

+This plugin is compatible with Kong 3.9.x and later versions.
+For Kong 2.x compatibility, please use version 1.4.x.

 ## How does it work

 The diagram below shows the message exchange between the involved parties.